I am blown away by this Smoked Salmon Salad! It is simple, healthy and comes together in 5 minutes without cooking. So perfect for spring and summer!

 Smoked salmon: Look for wild smoked salmon.
 Thankfully, smoked farmed salmon has become rare.
 But still please read the package to make sure it doesn’t say “Atlantic salmon”.
-I talk about differences between the two in my very easy baked salmon recipe.
+I talk about the differences between the two in my very easy baked salmon recipe.

 Tip: Smoked salmon is pricey.
 Tear or cut salmon into smaller pieces to make it go further.

 Avocado: Use 1-2 large avocados.
 I love size and creamy taste of Costco avocados.
 They are larger (it’s Costco size), so I used only 1.
 Avocado contains more potassium than bananas and is loaded with heart healthy monounsaturated fatty acids and fiber (source).
 You could always serve it alongside this healthy avocado salad, if preferred.